How to Fix 403 Forbidden Error on Google Chrome

 8. Clear your web history/cache

 We said that one of the reasons for the 403 error may be caused by files in your browser’s cache or cookies (small pieces of information stored on websites).
-The stock holds the information required to open a website in your browser so that it will be faster the second time it is opened.
-But this may be due to a website update that causes the current address and the address stored in your browser cache to be different.
+The stock holds the necessary information to open a website in your browser, making it faster the second time it is opened.
+However, this may be due to a website update that causes the current address and the address stored in your browser cache to differ.
 Likewise, your browser cookies may also be the cause of this error.
-This can happen to the website you usually log in to and log into your account.
+This can happen to the website you usually log in to and log in to your account.

-Clearing the browser’s cache and cookies will solve the problem.
-Clearing the cache may cause a delay in your next visit to the website because your browser will request all the site files again.
+Clearing the browser’s cache and cookies should resolve the issue.
+Clearing the cache may cause a delay on your next visit to the website, as your browser will request all the site files again.
 Also, deleting cookies will make you exit from all the websites you have entered.

 To clear cache and cookies in Google Chrome, follow these steps:

 Select the settings option on the three dots icon in the upper right corner.
-Find the privacy and security section and click on Clear browsing data.
+Locate the Privacy and Security section and click on Clear browsing data.

-Use the drop-down menu to select the duration of data deletion.
+Use the drop-down menu to select the duration for which you want to delete data.
 Then check the “Cookies and other site data” and “Cached images and files” options.

 Click on the Clear Data option.

-After completing all the steps, try to visit the website and log in if necessary.
+After completing all the steps, try visiting the website and logging in if necessary.
 We suggest contacting our support team to resolve the issue if this or any other solution fails.

 9. Refresh the page